 We are party to a termination agreement with Aquestive Therapeutics, or Aquestive, that may limit the value of any sale, license or commercialization of AZSTARYS, KP484, KP879 or KP1077.
-Under this termination agreement, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by AZSTARYS, KP484, KP879 or KP1077, and any product candidates which contain SDX, including royalty payments on any license of AZSTARYS, KP484, KP879 or KP1077, the sale of AZSTARYS, KP484, KP879 or KP1077 to a third party or the commercialization of AZSTARYS, KP484, KP879 or KP1077.
-As part of the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the license upfront payment we received in the third quarter of 2019, the regulatory milestone payment we received in the second quarter of 2020 and the regulatory milestone payments we received in the first and second quarter of 2021.
+Under this termination agreement, Aquestive has the right to receive a royalty amount equal to 10% of any value generated by AZSTARYS, KP484, KP879 or KP1077, and any product candidates which contain SDX, including royalty payments on any license of AZSTARYS, KP484, KP879 or KP1077 to a third party or the commercialization of AZSTARYS, KP484, KP879 or KP1077.
+As part of the KP415 License Agreement, we paid Aquestive a royalty equal to 10% of the license upfront payment we received in the third quarter of 2019, the regulatory milestone payments we received in the first and second quarter of 2021.